isabella232/aspnet-webhooks-rest-sample/README.md

 ### Other

 - [`Web.config`](GraphWebhooks/Web.config) Contains values used for authentication and authorization.
-- [`App_Start/Startup.Auth.cs`](GraphWebhooks/App_Start/Startup.Auth.cs) and [`Helpers/AuthHelper.cs`](GraphWebhooks/Helpers/AuthHelper.cs) Contain code used for authentication and authorization.
-The sample uses [OpenID Connect](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-protocols-openid-connect-code) and [Active Directory Authentication Library .NET (v3)](https://github.com/AzureAD/azure-activedirectory-library-for-dotnet) to authenticate and authorize the user.
+- [`App_Start/Startup.Auth.cs`](GraphWebhooks/App_Start/Startup.Auth.cs) Contains code used for authentication and authorization.
+The sample uses [OpenID Connect](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-protocols-openid-connect-code) and [Microsoft Authentication Library (MSAL)](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) to authenticate and authorize the user.
-- [`TokenStorage/SampleTokenCache.cs`](GraphWebhooks/TokenStorage/SampleTokenCache.cs) Sample implementation of a token cache that uses HttpRuntime.Cache (so that token information is available when a notification is received).
+- [`TokenStorage/SampleTokenCache.cs`](GraphWebhooks/TokenStorage/SampleTokenCache.cs) Sample implementation of a token cache that uses System.Runtime.Caching (so that token information is available when a notification is received).
 Production apps will typically use some method of persistent storage.
 - [`Helpers/SubscriptionStore.cs`](GraphWebhooks/Helpers/SubscriptionStore.cs) Access layer for stored subscription information.
 The sample implementation temporarily stores the info in HttpRuntime.Cache.
 Production apps will typically use some method of persistent storage.
-- [`Helpers/GraphHttpClient.cs`](GraphWebhooks/Helpers/GraphHttpClient.cs) Http client wrapper implementation with retries on recommended transient errors codes from Graph Webhooks service.
-It also demonstrates the required information needed to be logged in the client code to contact Microsoft support.

 ## Troubleshooting